ahawkins/website/content/article/the-high-velocity-edge-part-4.md

 series:
   - The High Velocity Edge
 summary: |
-  Introducing Taiichi Ohno and the philosophy for pull based work known as "Kanban".
+  Introducing Taiichi Ohno and the pull-based work philosophy known as "Kanban".
 ---